 With your dominant hand snap your fingers for 5 times.
 Now with the other hand, trace the capital letter E on your forehead.
 This little trick is designed to measure how well you take other people’s perspectives into account.

 If your E faced the left side of your body, it would be easy to read from someones else’s perspective.
 If it faced the right side of your body, it would be easy for you to read.
-Certainly not definitive, but a fun little exercise.
+It’s certainly not definitive, but a fun little exercise.

 - Consciously put aside your feelings so that you can concentrate only on the other person’s perspective.

 - Do not approach the situation with a “mission” mindset.
-Always approach with curiosity.
-“What is it that makes them to act the way they are”?
+Always approach with curiosity: “What is it that makes them to act this way?”

 - Use open ended questions that can help you draw out the interests and motivation that the person may not be verbalizing.